shdriesner/up-debian_ubuntu_update_tool/README.md

 2. Installation:

- Unaip the "up" bash script from the zip archive and move it to either /usr/local/bin or ~/bin.
+ Unzip the "up" bash script from the zip archive and move it to either /usr/local/bin or ~/bin.
 You can either do this from a command line or simply drag the file out of Archive Manager to wherever you'd like it to go.